microsoft/CryptoNets/README.md

 * Open the CryptoNets solution using Visual Studio and compile the project.
 Make sure to target x64 and use either Release or Debug mode.

 ### 3. Prepare data files
-* Change Directory to the .\bin\x64\Release or .\bin\x64\Debug directory (depending on the choice of build you used)
+* Change Directory to the .\bin\x64\Release or .\bin\x64\Debug directory (depending on the choice of build you used).
 * Use DataPreprocess.exe to obtain and prepare the datasets you are interested in.
 For each of the datests (MNIST/CIFAR/CAL) issue the command *DataPreprocess.exe dataset-name*.
 Instructions on where to download the data from will be displayed.
-After downloading the data to the local directory issue the command *DataPreprocess.exe dataset-name* again to preprocess the data
+After downloading the data to the local directory issue the command *DataPreprocess.exe dataset-name* again to preprocess the data.

 # Running
 After downloading and preparing the data you can test the different applications.
 Note that if you build the code in Debug mode more information may be displayed.
 Here we demonstrate the outputs for Release mode.
 ### Basic Examples
-This project does not require any data. issue the command *BasicExample.exe* which will generate output similar to
+This project does not require any data.
+Issue the command *BasicExample.exe* which will generate output similar to
 ```
 Generated keys in 0.4218858 seconds
 Norm Sqared is: